Factorization, Supersymmetry, Coherent States and Classical Trajectories: A Toy Model

 At this point, there are two ways to tackle the computation.
 The first insight is that one may need to compute only the integral $J_0$.
-The second one will use recursion relations.\\ We begin with the first approach.
+The second insight is about recursion relations among the $ J_n $.\\ We begin with the first insight.
 Its main interest relies in the fact that it leads to analytical expressions.
-Its main limitation is that it works only for big values of the real part of the parameter $\alpha$ describing th coherent state.\\
+Its main limitation is that it works only for big values of the real part of the parameter $\alpha$ describing the coherent state.\\